PEOPLE IMPROVED THEIR LIVING CONDITIONS

 COOPS AND FEDERATIONS SUPPORTED

-With this project, SOCODEVI aimed to tangibly and sustainably improve the living conditions of 6,000 rural people thanks to greater diversification as well as production increases in various agroforestry value chains such as coffee, pine resin and litchi.
+With this project, SOCODEVI aimed to tangibly and sustainably improve the living conditions of more than 25,000 rural people thanks to greater diversification as well as production increases in various agroforestry value chains such as coffee, pine resin and litchi.

 Women cooperators who have taken part in SOCODEVI activities now enjoy greater autonomy in making decisions about agricultural production within their family business.
 Women cooperators report greater control over money in the household, are empowered to lead, and are able to hold positions in the management bodies of associative enterprises.
 What is more, between the beginning and the end of the project, the number of women members of the cooperatives supported by SOCODEVI has doubled!